-Application will be made to list the notes on the official list of the Luxembourg Stock Exchange and to admit the notes for trading on the Euro MTF market.
+Application has been made to list the notes on the official list of the Luxembourg Stock Exchange and to admit the notes for trading on the Euro MTF market.

-The underwriters expect to deliver the notes to purchasers on or about June 20, 2017.
+The underwriters expect to deliver the notes to purchasers on or about May 27, 2015.